 You chain the bikes to a signpost, clamber through a hole in the chicken wire fence.

 This is one of those places, Bianca says, as you step into the cavernous factory, where you consistently find new layers.
 Usually shit covering really good work.

 You look around you.
 Half the walls are gone.
 Every stretch of what remain is covered in graffiti.
 It’s a well-known UrbEx location.
 More of a public art space than an abandoned building, Bianca tells you.

 She flitters around the knolls of rubble, snaps a percussion of photographs.

 Earlier she’d told you that she often doesn’t like returning to abandoned buildings.
 Hates seeing the sweet old houses get vandalized.
 Doubts how many purists there are on the scene.
 But she loves the cycles of decay and inhabitation too.

-It’s the decay that makes it interesting, Bianca had said, It adds the what-went-wrong.
+It’s the decay that makes it interesting, Bianca had said at the cafe when you first met, It adds the what-went-wrong.
 Really, there’re just questions.